Kota Rani: Life

-Reign
+Rule

 Kota Rani was first appointed as a regent for Rinchan's young son.
 Later she was persuaded to marry Udayanadeva by the elders.

-Udayanadeva died in 1338.
+Udayanadeva became the ruler of Kashmir, but Kota Rani practically ruled the kingdom.
+After Udayanadeva died in 1338, Kota Rani became the ruler of Kashmir in her own right.

 Kota Rani had two sons.
 Rinchan's son was under the charge of Shah Mir and Udayanadeva's son was taught by Bhatta Bhikshana.
-Kota Rani became the ruler in her own right, and appointed Bhatta Bhikshana as her prime minister.
+Kota Rani appointed Bhatta Bhikshana as her prime minister.

 Shah Mir pretended to be sick, and when Bhatta Bhikshana visited him, Shah Mir jumped out of his bed and killed him.
 According to the historian Jonaraja, she committed suicide and offered her intestines to him as a wedding gift.
 According to the Kashmiri historian Jonaraja, Shah Mir killed both of her sons.

 Legacy

 She was very intelligent and a great thinker.
 She saved the city of Srinagar from frequent floods by getting a canal constructed, named after her and called "Kute Kol".
 This canal gets water from Jhelum River at the entry point of city and again merges with Jhelum river beyond the city limits.